 Research

 My main research interests are in ethics as well as in social and political philosophy, and I am interested in both historical and systematic issues within these areas.
-While my initial philosophical education has been mainly analytic and has put considerable weight on logic and argumentation theory, I have also been influenced by the Critical Theory approach of the Frankfurt School later on.
+While my initial philosophical education was mainly analytic and placed emphasis on logic and argumentation theory, I was also influenced by the methodological approach of the Frankfurt School of Critical Theory later.
 Thus, in my current research I engage in transdisciplinary research that is informed by history and the social sciences, while paying special attention to argumentative clarity and precision.
 In that way I hope to address philosophical and theoretical questions in a way that contributes to the solution of societal problems.

 In social and political philosophy, I have been engaging with domestic and global theories of distributive, political and educational justice, as well as with theories of social development and progress.
 In addition, I have also been working on methodological issues, including the relation between ideal and non-ideal theory, as well as in comparative political theory.